 The Raptors at Risk photo exhibition was a fierce competition this year, with our judges accepting only 145 out of 441 entries.
-See and vote for the best of the best in both categories: Purely Raptors and Raptors Plus.
-We congratulate all our entrants, especially the prizewinners featured here as we make one final decision: awarding a pair of Vortex Viper binoculars for our very own Raptors at Risk Award winner, Wei Fu, whose photo graces the cover of our 2018 Birds of Prey Calendar.
+See the best of the best in both categories: Purely Raptors and Raptors Plus.
+We congratulate all our entrants, especially the prizewinners featured here, plus our Raptors at Risk Award winner, Wei Fu, whose photo graces the cover of our 2018 Birds of Prey Calendar.
 See it and pre-order now!

 is for entries without human elements — power lines, people, falconry gear, etc. — and only minimal retouching is allowed.

 Gold Medal and $500 award: Dany Chan, "Hostility 110"

 Silver Medal and $250 award: Vittorio Ricci, "Aerial games"

 Bronze Medal and $100 award: Jim Shane, "Extreme Preen"

 Honorable Mention and $50 award: